Pre-processing

 Arguments

-rd: AReturnsResultobject containing asset and/or factor returns.i: Index or indices of the observation(s) to view.j: Index or indices of the assets to view.
+rd: AReturnsResultobject containing asset and/or factor returns.i: Index or indices of the observation(s) to view.j: Index or indices of the assets to view.k: Index or indices of the factors to view.

 Returns